hk151109/Scientific-Calculator/README.md

 - **GUI Development with Tkinter**: Designing and arranging widgets, styling the interface.
 - **Mathematical Computations**: Implementing mathematical operations and functions.

-Feel free to use, modify, and extend this calculator as you continue your journey in learning Python!